 A: As part of the general obligation to take care of employees, the employer must take into consideration the wellbeing and justified interests of employees, prevent damage to them, while respecting their dignity and ensuring their personal rights are preserved.
 The employer must particularly ensure that, given the available means, all necessary and adequate measures are taken to counter the spread of the virus within its organizations.
-In particular, fever, cough and shortness of breath can be signs of a coronavirus infection.
+Thus, in individual cases, employees showing symptoms of a Corona virus infection can be directed to see a doctor and undergo Corona testing and disclose the result (see Q-A11).